scistream/scistream-proto/docs/README.md

 This process initializes, updates, and compiles the submodule, streamlining your project setup and ensuring compatibility with the latest version of the parent project.

 ## Quick Start

-The following commands download and installs all the necessary python dependencies.
+Once you have the dependencies the following commands download and installs all the necessary python dependencies.
 It also activates the virtual environment.

 ~~~
 poetry install